Last Updated: September 27, 2019 Abhishek Gurung

 - Highlight: The annual 10-day Attukal Pongala Festival is held between Feb to March and it also holds a Guinness Book of World Records for having the largest gathering of women.

-- Main Deity: Lord Vishnu (Worshipped in the form of Guruvayurappan)
+- Main Deity: Lord Vishnu (Worshiped in the form of Guruvayurappan)

 - Place: Guruvayoor

-- Highlight: In the vicinity of the temple, there is a pond/tank where it is believed Lord Shiva and his family worshipped Vishnu; this attraction is considered to be sacred.
+- Highlight: In the vicinity of the temple, there is a pond/tank where it is believed Lord Shiva and his family worshiped Vishnu and is therefore considered to be sacred.

 Thirunelli Temple: Seat yourself in the lap of religious affair in Wayanad amid calm settings in Brahmagiri Hills